Is Your Technology Company Primed for Online Global Growth?

 The truth is, technology companies are uniquely primed to expand into international markets, thanks to global demand for their products, an ever-growing number of e-commerce solutions that accommodate international currencies and payment platforms, and digital delivery methods.

 "Tech companies often sidestep so many of the challenges other industries face when expanding overseas," explains Victoria Bloyer, an Online Strategist for MotionPoint's Global Growth team.
 "Compare them to retailers.
-They rarely have to worry about delivery dates, shipping costs, or handling returns.
+They rarely have to worry about delivery dates, despatch costs, or handling returns.
 Also, since they're mostly B2B-and businesses big enough to need their services have internationally-accepted major credit cards-supporting local payment options isn't an issue."

 The overseas opportunity burns brightly for savvy tech companies.
 As we recently reported, the number of middle-class consumers is surging worldwide.
 This is especially so in emerging markets, where Internet, mobile, and technology adoption rates are skyrocketing.
 Infrastructures are improving.
 Disposable income among these consumers is rising, too.